Rajyma/ResAssuredAutomation/README.md

 - Go to Eclipse > File > Import > Maven > Existing Maven Projects into Workspace
 - Click on Next
 - Click on Browse
-- Select the Folder “RestApiTestingTest”
+- Select the Folder “RestApiTesting”
 - Click on Open
 - Click Finish